dtinth/redux-waitfor/README.md

 Now we have the actual, new state.

-What really happens is that when we invoke that thunk `waitFor`, it will inject the state of the thing we’re waiting for into the `inject` parameter.
+What really happens is that when we invoke that thunk, it will inject the state of the thing it’s waiting for into the `inject` function (specified as a parameter to `waitFor`).
-That `inject` function then takes the required data and returns a reducer, which is then immediately invoked.
+That `inject` function then takes it and returns a reducer, which is then immediately invoked.

 ### combineReducers(reducers)

-This is a version of Redux’s `combineReducers` that works with thunks.
+This is Redux’s `combineReducers`, but works with thunks.

 __How it works:__ Perhaps the easiest way to explain it is by examples.
 Here is our current state: